nih-cfde/training-rstudio-binder/GTEx/r4rnaseq-workshop.md

 isolation, let’s start with some typical research questions and then piece together R functions to get the desired information

-### Question 1: What are the gene names, Ensemble IDs of the top 20 most differentially expressed genes (DEGs) in the heart tissue between 20-29 and 30-29 year olds?\*\*
+### Question 1: What are the gene names and Ensemble IDs of the top 20 most differentially expressed genes (DEGs) in the heart tissue between 20-29 and 30-29 year olds?\*\*

 To answer this question, we need a subset of information from both the results and genes files.
 We need, in no particular order, to: 1. create